 Filters are included at the tops of pages to allow you to locate items relating to particular applications more easily.

-The first step to applying is to locate the appropriate vacancy - this is found via the 'vacancies' button in the black menu bar in Oriel.
+The first step to applying is to locate the appropriate vacancy, via the 'vacancies' area of Oriel.

-When applying to IMT, you need to use the Internal Medical Training (IMT) vacancy and use this to apply - even if you are only interested in ACCS-AM posts.
+When applying to IMT, you need to use the Internal Medical Training (IMT) vacancy and use this to apply - even if you are only interested in ACCS-IM posts.

-As we are running a single recruitment/application process, combining recruitment both to ACCS-AM and IMT posts, there will only be one single vacancy.
-IMT is used as it reflects the majority of IMT programmes in the combined process; however, it is the vacancy to use for ACCS-AM programmes too.
+As we are running a single recruitment/application process, combining recruitment both to ACCS-IM and IMT posts, there will only be one single vacancy.
+IMT is used as it reflects the majority of IMT programmes in the combined process; however, it is the vacancy to use for ACCS-IM programmes too.

-There will also be an information only ACCS-AM vacancy, only used to direct candidates to the IMT vacancy.
+There will also be an information only ACCS-IM vacancy, only used to direct candidates to the IMT vacancy.